 - Dedicated Print Materials.
 Create postcards or other print materials dedicated to your email subscription.
 This works great if you have a special club for subscribers or run recurring contests.

 - Trade Shows Display.
 When you have a booth at a trade show, give people an opportunity to sign up for emails.
 A contest can be encouraging, but make sure people know what they are signing up for.

 - Hosting.
 Organize industry events.
 Put together a one-time or recurring Meetup, seminar, blogger dinner, or hackathon, and collect emails at each event.

 - Industry Events.
-Attend key industry events.
+Attend key industry events such as marketing conferences.
 Bring your email subscription print materials with you to the next event you go to.
 Beyond making connections, you might attract new subscribers.

 - Direct Mail.
 Include email marketing in your direct mail campaigns.
 Request an email address or include a URL and QR code to your subscription page.
 Encourage direct mail recipients to go paperless.

 - Phone Line.
 Does your business have a phone line?
 Replace that dreadful elevator music with recordings about your website and email sign up.
 Even your answering machine can help you get the word out!

 - Website Advertising.
 Advertise your subscription on a site with similar audiences.
 Getting featured isn’t easy, and advertising placement can get you powerful results.

 - Google Advertising.
 Run an AdWords campaign.
 Make sure you already offer compelling opt-in incentive and have a landing page for your subscription to direct ad clicks to.

 - Social Media Advertising.
 Run social media ads.
 Promote your email subscription on Facebook, Twitter, and LinkedIn, with highly targeted social advertising.
 Drive traffic to a subscription landing page.